PUP-MSC-Web-Development/ArcticBlaze/Documentation/README.md

 ## 🎉 **Happy Learning!**

 Remember, this is a continuous journey of growth and learning.
-If you need any help, feel free to reach out to the team leads or participate in our study sessions.
+If you need any help, feel free to reach out to the team leads or participate in our synchronous sessions.